setots/a8-building-applications-/Readme.md

 Assignment structure
 --------------------

 For this assignment, you will create a repository in which you build your own shiny application.
-The application should provide users with the ability to interact with a visual representation of a dataset.
-I suggest using the `iris` dataset, as it is simple and built into R, though feel free to explore a dataset of your choice.
+The application should provide users with the ability to interact with a visual representation of the `iris` dataset (more info below).
 What the application looks like is up to you, as long as it meets the following requirements:

 -   There is a `sidePanel` in which you've created **at least two widgets** that change the visual output in your application
 -   One of your widgets must **change the data that is being displayed**.
 For example, the attribute being shown on the x or y axis.
 Simply changing the color of the markers *would not* meet this requirement.